danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/customers/xf/customers_xf.md

 * It deduplicates by taking the first row created
 * It joins with customers, users and namespaces.

+Finally, this model identifies if a trial has been converted or not.
+To achieve that, we join the selected trials to the order_snapshots selecting only orders converted to subscription (look at example below).
+We exclude ci_minutes orders from the order_snapshots.

 The `customers_db_orders_snapshots_base` model has reliable data from the 1st of September, therefore we select only orders that have a `start_date` after this date.

 Examples: